levimoore1992/DjangoShipFast/README.md

-# Django-Template
+# DjangoShipFast
-A Python Django Application to get started quickly
+Django boilerplate to get started quickly

 ## Setup
 The application assumes you will have a main or core piece of the application